 As an industry, it is our priority to reduce the use of antibiotics, and we hope to show our progress here via the GSI Sustainability Report.
 As farmers we have a responsibility to ensure a sanitary environment, and protect the health and welfare of the fish under our management.
 At times, this means we have to use antibiotics to ensure the health of our fish, in the same way we as people use antibiotics to fight off illness.
 We only ever use antibiotics following the direction of a veterinary prescription, and they are only used under close instruction from certified fish health professionals.

-The amount of antibiotics used is calculated as the amount of active pharmaceutical ingredients (API) used (in g) per tonne of fish produced (LWE).
+The amount of antibiotics used is calculated as the amount of active pharmaceutical ingredients (API) used in (grams) per tonne of fish produced (LWE).
 Antibiotic usage has been calculated per calendar year (January–December).

 Sea lice are a naturally occurring parasite found throughout the world’s oceans and on many species of fish, and have a detrimental effect on the health and welfare of the infected fish, and can reduce productivity of the farm.
 Controlling sea lice levels is a priority for all GSI members, apart from those in Australia where there are no sea lice, and New Zealand as they farm a different species not affected by sea lice.